mbandyo/Bacteria_Culture/README.md

 #### Secttion 3:
 Gauge map for weekly frequency of scrubbing belly button which might influence the basteria colony present.
 #### Section 4:
+Bubble chart for bacteria varieties and the size of the bubble proportional to the strength.
+The bubble also has hover text display.